Biotech Strategy Blog

 Over the past year, investors have poured money into companies active in the field: we’ve written about the launch of Juno Therapeutics and their intellectual property (IP) dispute with Novartis.
 More recently Kite Pharma had a successful IPO.

-Why was Biotech Strategy Blog keen to interview Cellectis Chief Scientific Officer (CSO) Philippe Duchateau, PhD and Chief Executive Officer (CEO) André Choulika, PhD (picture left and right respectively)?
+Why was Biotech Strategy Blog keen to interview Cellectis Chief Scientific Officer (CSO) Philippe Duchateau, PhD and Chief Executive Officer (CEO) André Choulika, PhD?

 The answer is they have a completely new and innovative approach to CAR-T cell therapy that in the long run could be a “game changer.”
 Their lead product (UCART19) is an allogeneic CAR T cell for ALL and CLL.
 Allogeneic means the T cells that are modified come from a donor.
 This is in contrast to the autologous approaches that Kite, Novartis and Juno are developing where the engineered CAR-T cells come from the patient themselves.